andreabradpitto/SofAr-project/V-rep/baxter/readme.md

 ## Running the tests: running the simulation with a DUMMY publisher in order to check whether it’s working.

-- Digit "roslaunch baxter baxter_sim.launch" and press enter.
+- Digit "roslaunch baxter baxter_test.launch" and press enter.
-In order to start up a master and all this component involved nodes is simply needed to call the launch file baxter_sim.launch by digiting on the shell the command line
+In order to start up a master and all this component involved nodes is simply needed to call the launch file baxter_test.launch by digiting on the shell the command line

 ```sh
 roslaunch baxter baxter_test.launch